Karthikvw/MPM_2D/README.md

 ## 1D Spring

 The deformation of a damped 1D Spring is analysed and is compared with its analytical solution.
-A Displacement vs. time graph is plot, and is observed that the obtained values are closer.
+A Displacement vs. Time graph is plot, and is observed that the obtained values are closer.

 <p align="center">
   <img src="/README_files/Spring_Displacement.png" width="400" />